MoriyaShiine/enchancement/README.md

 Crossbow Enchantments:
 * Brimstone: Fires a piercing laser that ignores armor and increases damage with charge and distance.
 Costs health to fire.
 * Scatter: Allows Amethyst Shards to be loaded which explode into a burst of projectiles.
-* Torch: Allows rapid loading of Torches that ignite shot mobs.
+* Torch: Allows rapid firing of Torches that ignite shot mobs.
 Torches that land on a block will be placed if fired while sneaking.
 The Crossbow can only load Torches.

 Trident Enchantments:
 * Leech: Regenerates health when dealing damage.
 Thrown Tridents will temporarily stick to mobs and deal damage.